-The Opus 76 Quartet performed and recorded all 18 Beethoven String Quartets in front of a live audience over a six week period, during the Pandemic of 2020.
+During the Pandemic of 2020, The Opus 76 Quartet performed and recorded all 18 Beethoven String Quartets in front of a live audience over a six week period.
 These performances were broadcast statewide on Kansas Public Radio.
-The ensemble released complete recordings of these works in association with KPR digitally on iTunes and physically on their own label, available for purchase in their online shop.
-The group became Digital Artists-in-Residence at the Midwest Trust Center in December 2020, performing an innovative new Digital Concert Series "Eat, Drink & Play!" pairing staples of the classical repertoire with regionally sourced fine food and drink - in documentary format.
-In 2021, they will make a recording of the Six Quartets dedicated to Haydn by Wolfgang Amadeus Mozart for Kansas Public Radio.
-In June 2022, the Opus 76 Quartet will conduct its first European Tour, the highlights of which include venues in London, Paris, Montpellier, Frankfurt, Budapest, Milan & Florence.
-Providing interactive educational programmes and learning resources, such as workshops, podcasts and digital presentations, has helped deliver advocacy for the problems the Kansas City community faces.
+The ensemble released complete recordings of these works in association with KPR digitally on iTunes, Spotify and other streaming services and physically on their own label, available for purchase in their online shop.
+The group established a Digital Residency at the Midwest Trust Center, performing an innovative new streaming Concert Series "Eat, Drink & Play!" pairing staples of the classical repertoire with regionally sourced fine food and drink - in documentary format.

+The Opus 76 Quartet is fully committed to improving society through music - and its non-profit foundation, The Friends of the Opus 76 Quartet, oversees its “Music Making Minds” initiative – which performs charitable works in the community of Kansas City.
+The foundation's goal is to improve society’s ability to listen to one another calmly, and promote greater understanding for the different perspectives on life we all have.
+Providing interactive educational programs and learning resources, such as workshops, podcasts and digital presentations, has helped deliver advocacy for the problems the Kansas City community faces.
 It's encouraged volunteerism and donations to sister organizations which directly serve those in need, particularly during the Pandemic of 2020, and has worked to demonstrate awareness of the common dignity we all share as human beings - irrespective of social or economic status.

-The Opus 76 Quartet continues to be mentored by recently retired founding member of the Takács Quartet, Károly Schranz.
+The Opus 76 Quartet continues to be mentored by retired founding member of the Takács Quartet, Károly Schranz.

-January 2021.
+May 2022.
 Please disregard any previous versions.

 Copyright © 2017 The Friends of the Opus 76 Quartet